Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/README.md

 Prerequisites: No background in programming or math is required.
 All we ask is that you come with a desire to learn :)

-Grading: Grades will be based on participation and the final project.
+Grades will be based on participation and the final project.

+Email: PfNColumbia2022@gmail.com

 Important dates:
 * By 9/6: Setup computer following these [instructions](https://github.com/Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/tree/main/Week01_SetUpEnvAndHelloWorld).